Automated Patch Assessment for Program Repair at Scale: Experimental Results

-\begin{mdframed} Answer to RQ3: Out of 381 patches claimed as overfitting by manual analysis, RGT assessment automatically identifies 274 / 381 (72\%) of them.
-RGT improves the state-of-the-art technique DiffTGen by 190\% (274 versus 143 patches detected as overfitting).
-RGT is a fully automated technique that can alleviate researchers to manually label overfitting patches.
-By using RGT patch assessment, the research community can provide assessment results at a larger scale.
-The most related experiments are \cite{le:reliability-patch-assess} and \cite{issta17-difftgen} based on 135 and 79 overfitting patches respectively.
-Our experiment is performed on 2.8X and 4.8X larger dataset. \end{mdframed}
+\begin{mdframed} Answer to RQ3: Out of the 381 patches claimed as overfitting by manual analysis, RGT assessment automatically identifies 274 / 381 of them (72\%).
+This is a significant improvement over \citet{le:reliability-patch-assess} which reported that fewer than 20\% of overfitting patches could be identified.
+RGT improves the state-of-the-art technique DiffTGen by 190\% (274 versus 143 patches detected as overfitting), which strongly signals that RGT can reliably alleviate researchers to manually label overfitting patches.
+Our experiment is notable by its scale: the most related experiments are \citet{le:reliability-patch-assess} and \citet{issta17-difftgen} based on 135 and 79 overfitting patches respectively, as opposed to 381 in this study (thus our experiment is performed on a 2.8X and 4.8X larger dataset).